telerik/report-server-docs/implementer-guide/setup/how-to-use-azure-ad-to-login-to-trs.md

 **C:\Program Files (x86)\Progress\Telerik Report Server\Telerik.ReportServer.Web**

-### Signin Error
+### Sign-in Error

 If you see an **Unauthorized access** error after an AAD user signs in:

 ![Azure AD - Login Error](../../images/report-server-images/HowToLoginUsingADFS/AAD-setup-login_error.png)

-This typically occurs because the Report Server user's username doesn't match the `User Principal Name` in Active Directory.
+- Typically occurs because the Report Server user's username doesn't match the `User Principal Name` in Active Directory.
 See [Report Server Users](#report-server-users) section above for setup guidance.

-You will also want to confirm that the Azure AD Enterprise Application has given those users (or group) access permissions.
+- Confirm that the Azure AD Enterprise Application has given those users (or group) access permissions.
 This can be found on the Enterprise Application's **Users and Groups** blade:

 ![Azure AD - User and Group Access](../../images/report-server-images/HowToLoginUsingADFS/AAD-setup-ensure_user_or_group_access_to_AD_app.png)

+- Ensure that the URLs registered in both Telerik Report Server Manager web application and apps, registered in Azure, are the same.
+Mind ending slashes and http/https schemes.

 ## Conclusion